0

 Lordosis is a curving of the spine, most commonly found in the lower back (lumbar spine) region.
 It usually happens when the spine curves forward.
 It is often seen with an anteriorly tilted pelvis.

-Kyphosis Lordosis Posture Pattern is when both areas of the spine, the Thoracic and Lumbar, have exaggerated curves – producing a sway back, rounded upper back and prominent lower back appearance.
-This type of posture can be caused by several factors, such as muscle imbalances, genetics, poor sitting posture, weak core muscles, too much time spent in activities such as sitting or texting and weight gain.
+Kyphosis Lordosis Posture Pattern is when both areas of the spine, the Thoracic and Lumbar, have exaggerated curves – producing a sway back, rounded upper back, and prominent lower back appearance.
+Sway back posture represents an altered alignment characterized by specific pelvic and thoracic changes, highlighting its impacts on the musculoskeletal system.
+This posture type can be caused by several factors, such as muscle imbalances, genetics, poor sitting posture, weak core muscles, too much time spent in activities such as sitting or texting, and weight gain.

 Can you have Kyphosis and Lordosis at the same time?

 Yes, it is possible to have Kyphosis and Lordosis simultaneously.
-In fact, many people who have one of these conditions also have the other.
+Many people who have one of these conditions also have the other.
 While the causes of one may differ from the other, they can become compounded as the body compensates for its structural imbalances.

 What causes Kyphosis Lordosis posture?